 With that being said, Miami has seen a shift in LGBTQ nightlife and tourism.
 Like many cities, as Miami’s LGBTQ community becomes more accepted into mainstream society, the need for gay bars and clubs seems to diminish.

 Still, there is a strong LGBTQ community in Miami.
 Miami is also home to the most diverse LGBTQ community in Florida.
 If you want to hang with gay white boys or middle-aged women, head to Fort Lauderdale or St Petersburg.
 But if you’re looking for a little flavor and a lot of sizzle, then plan that Miami road trip now!

 Ocean Drive at 12th Street

 Take a walk along Miami Beach’s shore or boardwalk to see why the Travel Channel has named this The Sexiest Beach!
 Beautiful architecture, people, and scenery make this a hot and happening destination.

 As you approach 12th Street at Ocean Drive, you’ll spot the rainbow flags among the colorful lifeguard stations.
 You’ll know you’ve reached 12th Street’s Gay Beach.
 This long-time hangout for LGBT visitors from around the world, there is always something happening at this bustling spot.

 March brings the annual Winter Party, one of the biggest gay beach parties in the world.
 However, on any given weekend, tea dances and parties have been known to spontaneously start-up.
 Find out more here.

 Gay Festivals and Events

 There are always events and festivals taking place in the Miami area.
-Obviously, with COVID, they have all been cancelled.
-But if you’re planning a post-pandemic Miami road trip, make sure to keep up-to-date on these annual LGBTQ festivals and events.
+If you’re planning a Miami road trip, make sure to keep up-to-date on these annual LGBTQ festivals and events.

 Lummus Park, Ocean Drive